mackuba/SafariAutoLoginTest/README.md

 It's actually pretty simple:

-- the app creates an `SFSafariViewController` at startup and tells it to load a special page in your webapp that automatically redirects back to your app using a custom URL scheme (that's the only way you can pass something back to your app, since the app has no direct access to the contents of the Safari View Controller)
+- the app creates an `SFSafariViewController` at startup and tells it to load a special page in your webapp that automatically redirects back to your app using a custom URL scheme (you can only pass something back to your app with a redirect, since the app has no direct access to the contents of the Safari View Controller)
 - the main view controller presents the Safari View Controller as a popup (it needs to be displayed to start loading the page), but to hide the Safari View Controller from the user, it sets its `modalPresentationStyle` to `.OverCurrentContext` and its view's `alpha` to 0
-  * let me know if you know a better way to do this :)
+  * update: alpha now needs to be [at least 0.05](https://github.com/mackuba/SafariAutoLoginTest/issues/6)
+  * you might also be able to get it to work with a [second UIWindow](https://github.com/mackuba/SafariAutoLoginTest/issues/5)
 - the page reads the name from the previously set cookie and redirects to `svclogintest://name/yournamehere`; that triggers the callback `application(handleOpenURL:)` in the application delegate, which notifies the view controller about it through an `NSNotification`
+  * you could also use [universal app links](https://github.com/mackuba/SafariAutoLoginTest/issues/3) for this, which would avoid a possible issue with some other app using the same URL scheme as yours, accidentally or on purpose
 - when the page finishes loading, the view controller automatically cleans up the SVC
 - when the view controller receives the notification from the delegate, it updates the label in the center with the user's name